Read Time: 5 Minutes

 In addition to providing good food, you must provide good customer service as well.
 Otherwise, you won't get repeat customers.

-You'll have to be good at speaking with diners and accommodating any complaints they may have.
+Successful restaurant owners have to be good at speaking with diners and accommodating any complaints they may have.
 You'll also need to train your staff to have the same standard of service so all customers leave with a smile.

 If you're not used to dealing with people and dislike it, you might be able to get away with only having your staff deal with customers.
 However, with small and new restaurants, patrons always appreciate when the owner themselves make an effort to speak with them and ensure their dining experience is the best one possible.